sisoje/ExtensionMock/README.md

-# PopMock Macro - Requires Swift 5.10 Toolchain for Nested Protocols
+# ExtensionMock Macro - Requires Swift 5.10 Toolchain for Nested Protocols

 The traditional approach to writing clean and testable code involves a few repetitive steps:
 - Write a protocol.